How to build GIMP-CCE

 a version of high bit depth GIMP that's patched to allow editing in any well-behaved RGB working space

 Default babl/GEGL/GIMP has hard-coded sRGB color space parameters that guarantee wrong results for anyone editing an image that's in a color space other than sRGB.
 My patched babl/GEGL/GIMP can be used to edit images in any well-behaved RGB working space.
-My patched GIMP also contains enhanced editing capabilities such as expanded LCH editing options, the very important Luminance blend mode, and selected additional unclamped layer blend modes.
+My patched GIMP also contains selected additional unclamped layer blend modes.

 This article used to be a guide to applying my patches to modify babl/GEGL/GIMP.
 However, not everyone is comfortable applying patches.
 So I put the already patched code up on github.
 And now this page has instructions for building the already patched babl/GEGL/GIMP.

-The github patched babl/GEGL/GIMP code was last updated December 4, 2016, and is up-to-date with upstream (default babl/GEGL/GIMP) through December 1, 2016.
+The github patched babl/GEGL/GIMP code is up-to-date with upstream (default babl/GEGL/GIMP) through June 18, 2017.